June Jones: Hawaii

 Jones joined the University of Hawaii-Manoa football team as head coach, replacing Fred von Appen, who was fired when the team lost 18 games in a row, including all twelve games in the 1998 season.
-Jones led the Warriors to a 9–4 record and a share of the Western Athletic Conference football championship in the 1999 season, making it the most dramatic turnaround in NCAA football history.
+Jones led the Warriors to a 9–4 record and a share of the Western Athletic Conference football championship in the 1999 season, making it the most dramatic turnaround in NCAA football history until that record was surpassed by Tulane in the 2022–23 season.
 With Jones's success on the field, and media-friendly persona off the field, he instantly became one of the most famous people in Hawaii, with some people making "June Jones for Governor" T-shirts.
 Reflecting his offensive philosophy, bumper stickers sporting the slogan "June would throw" appeared.
 These referenced legendary Hawaiian lifeguard Eddie Aikau, of whom it is said, "Eddie would go" (into big surf).

 Joe Moore of KHON-TV in Honolulu faulted Jones for discarding long-standing traditions, such as changing music played during home games, and the change in the uniforms and team nickname during his tenure.

 During his tenure at Hawaii, he coached five All-Americans, 52 all-conference performers, and 16 NFL Draft picks.
 In particular, Jones claims to have made a special effort to recruit local talent in his players and coaching staff.
 One of the most notable of his recruits was quarterback Timmy Chang, who became the all-time NCAA leader in passing yardage.

 Jones was injured in a car accident on February 22, 2001, missing the spring season because of his injuries.